 In September, 2019, Tesla added solar panels to the list of eligible purchases and in April 2020, they added the Tesla solar roof.
-So if you purchase a Tesla solar power system using a referral link, you can get a cash reward of $100, once the solar panels are installed.
-If you refer the sale of a Tesla solar system, you will earn a $400 award.
-This cash award was increased from $250 to $400 in August, 2020.
+So if you purchase a Tesla solar power system using a referral link, you can get a cash reward of $500, once the solar panels are installed.
+If you refer the sale of a Tesla solar system, you will earn a $500 award as well.
+This cash award was increased from $250 to $400 in July, 2020 and from $400 to $500 in September, 2021.
 You can also now earn a Tesla Powerwall home battery system if you refer a total of 10 or more solar power systems.
 In June 2020, Tesla added the Model Y to the list of referral-eligible vehicles.

 How Do I Find My Tesla Referral Code?

 Once you own a Tesla vehicle, you’re eligible for the referral program and can begin referring new Tesla sales.
-If you haven’t received an email from Tesla with your Tesla referral code yet, you can email the company at firstname.lastname@example.org.
+If you haven’t received an email from Tesla with your Tesla referral code yet, you can email the company at firstname.lastname@example.org (note: Tesla seems to have stopped monitoring this e-mail address as of September, 2021).
 But first check in your Tesla app.
 As a Tesla owner, your referral code appears in the Tesla mobile app in the “Loot Box.”
-This is the little treasure chest visible in the top right of the Tesla app.
+In the earlier version of the Tesla app, the “Loot box” link is accessed by clicking the treasure chest in the top right corner.
+In the newer version of the app, you can find the Loot Box by clicking on the profile link in the top right of the app, then selecting the “Loot Box” link.
 From there you can share your code via email, messaging app, or social media.
 You can also check there to see how many referrals you have and you can see the balance of any bonus miles in your account.
 In May, 2019, Tesla also restored access to the referral program stats from the “My Account” area of the Tesla web site, so you can also check there for details on your referrals.

 Can I Refer a Sale to Myself?